scienceai/cssnow/README.md

 The callback will receive an error if there was one, just `null` otherwise.

+It also has a few named exports: `production`, `development`, and `configuration` which are all the configuration objects for the respective environments plus the resolved one — these can be used with external tools that support a PostCSS configuration, such as webpack.

 ## Global installation

 You may install it globally if you wish to (with `npm install -g cssnow`), it will just work.